zincware/MDSuite/README.md

 MDSuite is a software designed specifically for the molecular dynamics community to enable fast, reliable, and simple calculations from simulation data.

 **NOTE:** This README is designed for the release.
-Anything PyPy related is not yet functioning as the code is in development.
+Anything PyPi related is not yet functioning as the code is in development.

 ## Installation
 There are several way to install MDSuite depending on what you would like from it.
-One can simply installing using PyPy as **Not Currently available**
+One can simply installing using PyPi as **Not Currently available**
 ```bash
 $ pip install mdsuite
 ```